Farida Dadi

-Farida Devi, also known as Farida Dadi or Baby Farida, is an Indian actress in Hindi-language films and television serials.
+Farida Dadi, (born 8 June 1950) also known as Baby Farida, is an Indian actress in Hindi-language films and television serials.

 Career

 She started her career as a child actor in films in the 60s and was the most sought-after child actress.
-She made her debut as the young Shashikala in the movie Sujata (1960), when she was eight years old.
+She made her debut as Rama Chaudhary in the movie Sujata (1959), when she was 8 years old.
 Her most remembered roles as a child artist were in Dosti, Ram Aur Shyam, Brahmachari, Sangam, Kabuliwalah, Jab Jab Phool Khile, Phool Aur Patthar and more with directors like Bimal Roy, Raj Kapoor, K Asif, Mehboob Khan and Guru Dutt.